sneh2101/MP-Practicals/README.md

 # MP-Practicals
-LCM Code is not working right now
+LCM and Leap Code is not working right now